md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Contribute to evidence-based policy dialogue.
 * Foster interdisciplinary collaboration.

-The goal is to support responsible innovation while ensuring that societal values remain central to technological development.
+The goal is to support responsible innovation while ensuring that societal values remain central to technological development [1,5,15,24,75].

-### Conclusion
+## Conclusion

-Artificial Intelligence presents both opportunities and risks.
-While AI technologies may contribute to improved governance, research, and public service innovation, their successful adoption depends on strong ethical foundations, effective governance mechanisms, and meaningful human oversight.
+Artificial Intelligence presents both opportunities and risks [2,10,17,21].
+While AI technologies may contribute to improved governance, research, and public service innovation, their successful adoption depends on strong ethical foundations, effective governance mechanisms, and meaningful human oversight [1,4,5,6,7,15].

-By emphasizing transparency, accountability, fairness, privacy, security, and public trust, the BAPIL framework seeks to encourage responsible AI development that serves the public interest and supports sustainable national development.
+By emphasizing transparency, accountability, fairness, privacy, security, and public trust, the BAPIL framework seeks to encourage responsible AI development that serves the public interest and supports sustainable national development [1,5,7,14,23,24].

 The final chapter summarizes the key findings of this white paper and outlines the broader vision of BAPIL as a research-driven initiative for AI governance, policy intelligence, and public sector innovation in Bangladesh.